SoFi student loan refinancing review

 Am I eligible?

-- Graduated from a selection of Title IV accredited universities or graduate programs
+- You must have graduated from a selection of Title IV accredited universities or graduate programs.

 How can I apply for SoFi student loan refinancing?

 You can apply for SoFi student loan refinancing by visiting its website once you’ve checked to make sure you meet the eligibility requirements.
 To speed things up, have the following documents and information on hand: